crossbanc/crossbanc/README.md

 " Turning on a computer, driving a car, charging a mobile phone and other things we do at home and at work contributes to global warming more than any other "
 Finance is a language, its words are the same although each of us can communicate it differently or be at odds with others when using it.
 &nbsp;
 crossbanc provides with speed the same words and more across asset classes.
+&nbsp;
+&nbsp;
 Read it easily on crossbanc.

 &nbsp;
 &nbsp;